VaeluxV/Blockx-SlimeVR/README.md

 * 804040 Battery
 * tp4056 type C charging board
 * DPDT 2P2T power switch
-* 26AWG wires
+* 24 or 26AWG wires (extra tall version of these cases prefered for thicker wires)

 Made with Blender 3.4

-Still a W.I.P.
+These cases are and will stay a W.I.P. for a little while.

-Extensions will be added later and little tweaks will happen
+Extensions will be added later and little tweaks will happen over time